tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 - **By repeated value**: Do many failures share the same few problematic values (e.g., a common misspelling, code system mismatch, or placeholder value)?

 These summaries help distinguish “many unique problems” from “one recurring problem”, and they help avoid spending time reviewing records one-by-one when the underlying cause is systematic.

+In addition to dataset-level summaries, some `Single Record` `Measures` (e.g., `MEASURE_AMENDMENTS_PROPOSED`) can be useful for triage by identifying individual records that have many proposed changes and therefore may benefit from focused review.

 #### 8.2.2 Look for Point Causes and Systemic Errors